Who We Are

 Karen Zukas, Executive Director

 Karen is a senior public affairs, marketing and stakeholder engagement professional with more than 30 years of expertise in project management, event management, stakeholder relations, public relations and marketing for large multi-stakeholder organizations.
-Karen has lived in Fort Langley for six years with her husband and daughter, both of who are professional musicians.
+Karen has lived in Fort Langley for six years with her husband and daughter, both of whom are professional musicians.
 She is a Director with the Fort Langley Community Association and brings a passion for the arts and a keen interest in the Fort Langley community.
 She is thrilled to be working with the organizing committee, local community and business organizations, and the municipality to create a festival that celebrates live jazz music and the visual arts.

 Lynda Fourchalk, Finance Director